tomas1000r/webflux-kotlin-keycloak/README.md

 To build the project including running all the tests, just execute this command in the root of the project folder:

 `./gradlew build`

+## Local Development

+Local development should be especially easy just by executing `./gradlew composeUp` command and the whole environment is up and configured.
+MySQL data and Keycloak realm is imported automatically after containers starts.

+Docker compose file contains 'convenient' containers for displaying the data, for example:

+- `adminer` - View MySQL data
+- `redis-commander` - View redis keys and values

 ## Integration Tests